PhasitYps/PhasitYps/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Phasit Yaprasat
 =======================================================================================================================================

-Computer science - rangsit university and android developer
+Computer Science - Rangsit University and Android Developer
 -----------------------------------------------------------

 I've been learning Android coding for 3 years and I've brought my knowledge to get 4 freelance jobs and now I'm looking for a co-operative education.
 For the position of Software Developer, Android